top of page

 • Meeting 2:

-• Sharing of examples, ideas from literature
+• Share examples, ideas from literature

 • Identify potential product to be developed and plan group roles